-On the Effective Date, the Allowed Exchangeable Note Claims shall (A) (i) be cured and reinstated in accordance with section 1124 of the Bankruptcy Code by payment in Cash of \$\frac{120,810,000}{124,567,000}^\\$ in accrued interest as of September 30, 2010 and, from and after September 30, 2010 until the date of payment, interest at a per diem rate of \$171,000 or (ii) at the option of each such holder of Exchangeable Notes, be satisfied in Cash for the principal amount plus accrued interest at the stated non-default contract rate and shall be deemed to have waived any other Claims, or (B) at the Plan Debtors' option, receive such other treatment other than cure and reinstatement so as to be unimpaired pursuant to section 1124 of the Bankruptcy Code.
+On the Effective Date, the Allowed Exchangeable Note Claims shall (A) (i) be cured and reinstated in accordance with section 1124 of the Bankruptcy Code by payment in Cash of \$124,567,000 in accrued interest as of September 30, 2010 and, from and after September 30, 2010 until the date of payment, interest at a per diem rate of \$181,816^{} or (ii) at the option of each such holder of Exchangeable Notes, be satisfied in Cash for the principal amount plus accrued interest (including compound interest) at the stated non-default contract rate and shall be deemed to have waived any other Claims, or (B) at the Plan Debtors' option, receive such other treatment other than cure and reinstatement so as to be unimpaired pursuant to section 1124 of the Bankruptcy Code.
 In the event no election is made by a holder, such holder will receive the treatment noted in subsection (A)(i) or (B) thereof, at the Plan Debtors' option.
-In addition, the Plan Debtors shall pay in Cash any related outstanding reasonable Indenture Trustee Fee ClaimHolders who do not make the election set forth in Section 4.10 of the Plan shall, collectively, receive, at the Plan Debtors' option, the treatment set forth in subsection (A)(i) or (B).
+Holders who do not make the election set forth in Section 4.10 of the Plan shall, collectively, receive, at the Plan Debtors' option, the treatment set forth in subsection (A)(i) or (B).
 For the avoidance of doubt, in the event the Plan Debtors determine to provide the treatment option pursuant to subsection (B) above subsequent to a holder of an Allowed Exchangeable Notes Claim making the election under subsection (A)(ii) above, such election under subsection (A)(ii) shall not be binding on such holder.
 In addition, regardless of which election is made by a holder of an Exchangeable Notes Claim, on the Effective Date, subject to Section 2.6 of the Plan, the Plan Debtors shall pay in Cash any related outstanding reasonable Indenture Trustee Fee Claim.

 If the Bankruptcy Court determines that the Exchangeable Notes Claims cannot be reinstated, the Plan Debtors reserve their right to pay the Exchangeable Notes Claims in Cash pursuant to section 1124 of the Bankruptcy Code.
-The Indenture Trustee for the Exchangeable Notes asserts that the Allowed Claim of the Exchangeable Notes should include damages in connection with early payment if the Claim is paid in Cash.
+The Indenture Trustee for the Exchangeable

+Notes asserts that the Allowed Claim of the Exchangeable Notes should include damages in connection with early payment if the Claim is paid in Cash.
 The Plan Debtors dispute the validity of any such early payment damages.
 The Indenture Trustee for the Exchangeable Notes asserts damages for breach of section 11.01(a) of the Exchangeable Notes Indenture, which prohibits redemption prior to April 15, 2012, in the amount of approximately \$80,309,984.58.
-The Indenture Trustee for the Exchangeable Notes also asserts the Allowed Claim of the Exchangeable Notes should include compound interest.
-The Plan Debtors dispute this assertion.